rfhtorres28/suicide_rate_analysis_using_python/README.md

 # Suicide Rate Analysis (1995-2016)

 ## Project Overview
 Hello there!
-This project is all about the analysis of Suicide Rate Trend from 1995 to 2016.
+This project is all about the analysis of Suicide Rate Trend from 1995 to 2016 using Python.

 ## Author
 * [rfhtorres28](https://github.com/rfhtorres28)